Quantum Correlations in the Minimal Scenario: Quantum Connections

 \subsection{Quantum models}

 We introduced the convex body $\Qm$ as the set of quantum correlations.
-A necessary condition implied by this was used at the beginning of \autoref{sec:specshadow}.
-For showing sufficiency of any condition, it is necessary to construct explicit quantum models.
+We then mostly studied necessary conditions, i.e., consequences of the quantum form.
+But in order to show the sufficiency of any such condition, we must construct explicit quantum models.
 In this section we write out a parametrized family of quantum models, that realizes all points described in \reff{prop:paramExt}.
 That such a simple family already exhausts the extreme points of $\Qm$ is, of course, a special feature of the minimal 222 case.
-In a sense which we will describe subsequently, and in terms familiar to the quantum community, this family is actually the simplest one containing non-classical correlations.
-This will also facilitate computing $c$ for each model.
+In a sense which we will describe in \reff{sec:selftest}, this family is actually {\it the only one} realizing the non-classical extreme points of $\Qm$.

 Using the notation introduced in \reff{sec:introPhys}, we set $m=4$ and $\mathcal{H} = \Cx^4$.
 Algebraically, a quantum state is a positive semidefinite $4 \times 4$ matrix $\rho$ with trace $1$.
-For the density operator, we fix it as the rank one matrix with entries $\rho_{\alpha\beta} = \Psi_\alpha\Psi_\beta $, defined by the unit vector
+For the density operator, we fix it as the rank one matrix with entries $\rho_{\alpha\beta} = \Psi_\alpha\overline{\Psi_\beta}$, defined by the unit vector

 The measurements of the two parties are represented by the following real symmetric $4 \times 4$ matrices:

 These matrices satisfy the hypotheses stated in (\ref{eq:ABhypotheses}).
 We now compute the four correlations $c_{ij}$ in (\ref{eq:getCfromAB}).